bolotinl/climrods/README.md

-## NOTE: package is in progress, precipitation totals currently do not come out correctly
+## NOTE: package is a work in progress

 # climrods
  Python module for efficiently downloading NLDAS forcing data